Stereo Kicks: 2014: Formation and The X Factor

 Stereo Kicks performed Katy Perry's "Roar" in the first week of the live shows.
 They landed in the sing-off during week two with Chloe Jasmine, but were saved when Walsh, Mel B and Cowell opted to send Jasmine home.
+Later that same night, during The Xtra Factor, Sarah-Jane Crawford asked Walsh about them.
+He said, live on television, that he "never wanted eight boys in the band", claimed that Cowell was the one who had put them together, and generally insinuated that he wanted to cut several members from the band.
+During several interviews between the week 2 results and the week 3 performance, Stereo Kicks mentioned how disappointed they were that their mentor did not seem to want them, and there were rumours that the band would be split up during the week 3 live performances.
+These rumours turned out to be false, and Cowell made Walsh apologise to the band after their week 3 performance.
+Cowell also jokingly offered Stereo Kicks the opportunity to be mentored by him instead of Walsh.

 They were in the sing-off again in week 4 against Lola Saunders.
 With Walsh and Mel B opting to save them, the result went to deadlock and Saunders was eliminated as the contestant with fewest public votes.
 With the eliminations of Blonde Electra and Overload Generation in week 1 and Only The Young in week 7, Stereo Kicks became Walsh's last remaining act in the competition.
 In the quarter-final, they were in the bottom two with Lauren Platt.
-The result went to deadlock, and were eliminated, finishing in fifth place.
+The result went to deadlock, and Stereo Kicks were eliminated.
+Following their elimination, Walsh told Digital Spy on 3 December that he had believed they would last "two more weeks" in the competition.
+He stated that he would not be able to manage the group following The X Factor even if he had wanted to, since all the X Factor contestants had already signed to a management company, James Grant Management, prior to the live shows.

 Performances during the show

 2015: Debut single and split

 On 20 April 2015, Stereo Kicks announced their debut single "Love Me So".
 Written by Mann and released on 21 June 2015, it charted at number 31 on the UK Singles Chart and was the number-one physical single the same week.
 The single also charted in Ireland where it entered and peaked at number 80 on the IRMA Charts.

 On 18 July 2015, after just eleven months together, the band announced via their Facebook page that, having failed to land a major record deal, they would be disbanding.
 Their final performance together saw them headlining Thorpe Park's Island Beats event the following week.